Jason Haupt

-Jason Haupt is a retired American soccer defender who played professionally in the USISL A-League.
+Jason Haupt is an American retired soccer defender who played professionally in the USISL A-League.

 Youth

-In 1984, Haupt’s youth club, the Florida Gold Coast won the AAU U-16 national championship.
-He attended the University of North Carolina at Greensboro where he played on the men’s soccer team from 1987 to 1990.
-In 1987, Haupt and his team mates won the NCAA Division III Men's Soccer Championship.
-Haupt was a 1989 and 1990 First Team Division III NCAA All American and finished his career with the school’s career record of seventy-seven goals.
+In 1984, Haupt's youth club, the Florida Gold Coast won the AAU U-16 national championship.
+He attended the University of North Carolina at Greensboro where he played on the men's soccer team from 1987 to 1990.
+In 1987, Haupt and his teammates won the NCAA Division III Men's Soccer Championship.
+Haupt was a 1989 and 1990 First Team Division III NCAA All American and finished his career with the school's career record of seventy-seven goals.
 In 2001, UNCG inducted Haupt into its Athletic Hall of Fame.